Kvitekvist/Auriel-s-Dream/README.md

 NIB: I don't find the mod working smoothly enough.
 11. Harder Dragons Addon - Dragons have MUCH higher stats.
 NIB: Changes difficulty significantly against dragons.
 By default I want the list to be vanilla difficulty.
 12. Faster Respawn - Areas reset after only 3 days.
-Reduces save file bloat and allows for players to clear out dungones that are allready done more frequently.
+Reduces save file bloat and allows for players to clear out dungeons that are already done more frequently.
 NIB: I actually recommend having this active as it is good for the save file.
 But it can be a little exploited by players that just wait 3 days and repeat a cave for easy experience or loot.

 ### Optional Survival Mods